Teochew Spiral Yam Mooncake: layered and flaky pastry encasing a sweet yam / taro paste. It is pretty to look at, and extremely delicious to eat!

 - Cook the paste over medium heat, stirring constantly, to form a firm paste.
 This will take up to 15 to 30 minutes (see Note 1).

 - Line a baking sheet with parchment paper.
-Transfer the cooked yam paste onto the lined baking sheet and spread it out evenly to let cool quickly.
+Transfer the cooked yam paste onto the lined baking sheet.
+Cover the surface of the paste with clingwrap to prevent a skin from forming.
+Let cool completely.

 NOTES